microsoft/vscode-docs/docs/editor/profiles.md

 ---
 # Profiles in Visual Studio Code

-Visual Studio Code has 100's of [settings](/docs/getstarted/settings.md), 1000's of [extensions](/docs/editor/extension-marketplace.md), and unnumerable ways to adjust the layout and sizing of the UI to let you customize the editor.
+Visual Studio Code has 100's of [settings](/docs/getstarted/settings.md), 1000's of [extensions](/docs/editor/extension-marketplace.md), and unnumerable ways to adjust the UI layout to customize the editor.
 Profiles let you create sets of customizations and quickly switch between them or share them with others.
 This topic explains how to create, modify, export, and import Profiles.

 ## Create a Profile